 (61) All University videos must adhere to the Digital Production Standards.

-(62) All official use of social media at UWS must follow the UWS Social Media Guidelines.
+(62) All official use of social media at the University must follow the University Social Media Guidelines.

 (63) It may be determined that an exemption be granted to accommodate extenuating circumstances under this policy.
-Should an exemption be required, a business case providing grounds to support such an exemption must be submitted to the Director, Marketing and Communication for consideration in consultation with key stakeholders, as appropriate.
+Should an exemption be required, a business case providing grounds to support such an exemption must be submitted to the Director, Design, Content and Corporate Communication for consideration in consultation with key stakeholders, as appropriate.

 (64) If not approved, there is a right of appeal to the Chair of the Web Steering Committee.